An unemployment interview can be an intimidating and stressful experience for any jobless candidate.

 What documents should I bring to an unemployment interview?

-Identification: You should bring a form of identification, such as a driver’s license, state ID, or passport.
+Identification: Driver’s license, state ID, or passport.